manuelmarcano22/muse2016/Documents/Logs/WorkLog/worklog.md

 Apparently I have 19 exposures.
 Produced also 19 OBJECT_RED.
 Each with Data, DQ and STAT.
 Data, Data quality and statistics.
 Need to search for the middle one.

 #### Questions
 - [x] ~~Take a look at Object Reds.
-Good or Bad?~~ I guess bad.
-Have the same ugly feature that the final CUBE obtained.
+Good or Bad?~~ I guess bad. ~~Have the same ugly feature that the final CUBE obtained.~~ It was ds9 displaying it.
+Works with QFitsViewer

 ### Creating the DataCube